Careers Advisor: Mrs Jo Zanetti

-Careers education in the lower school is embedded in the Lifeskills programme and covers topics such as understanding the range of jobs and careers available, challenging stereotypes, jobs of the future, and the skills and strengths required for various roles.
+Careers education in the lower school is embedded in the Personal Development programme and covers topics such as understanding the range of jobs and careers available, challenging stereotypes, jobs of the future, and the skills and strengths required for various roles.

 In Year 8 students take part in two days of work shadowing in July.